Simple Backup Service (SBS)

 - Name – A quick, user-friendly name to assist with identifying policies

 - Operating System – Linux or Windows.
-All Operating Systems that are currently buildable in the CLC Control Portal are supported.
+All Operating Systems that are currently buildable in the CLC Control Portal are supported, with the exception of RedHat Enterprise linux 5, and Debian 6.

 - Retention (days) – The number of days that each data point is stored in secure object storage.